 Foods to Avoid When Trying to Lose Weight

 It would be impossible to cover all of the foods that are considered acceptable to eat when you are trying to lose weight.
 Common sense can tell you that French fries are a no-no and an apple is great.
-In fact, where apples are concerned, there are five Reasons to eat an apple every day!

 What we will do instead, is focus on foods you SHOULD NOT eat.
 Of course, this could be a long list as well, so we will touch on the worst and give you some possible substitution choices.